MoTint614-822-0494

 • Over the legal limit

 Front side windows.
-Ohio requires them to let at least 50%of light through, plus or minus 3.
-Perf isn’t close.
-That’s not a grey area, that’s a ticket, and we won’t fit it.
+Ohio requires them to let at least 50% of light through, plus or minus 3.
+Perforated vinyl is nowhere near that limit, so we do not fit it there.

 • Ask about this

-Perf goes under a clear laminate or it doesn’t survive a car wash.
-If someone quoted you cheaper, ask whether theirs is laminated.
-That’s usually the whole difference.
+Perforated vinyl goes under a clear laminate or it does not survive a car wash.
+Confirm that any quote you compare includes the laminate.

 One truck first